Baloch people: Pakistan

-About 50% of the total Baloch population live in the Pakistani province of Balochistan while 40% are settled in Sindh and a significant albeit smaller number reside in the Pakistani Punjab.
+About half of the total Baloch population live in the Pakistani province of Balochistan while 40% are settled in Sindh and a significant albeit smaller number reside in the Pakistani Punjab.

 In 2008, there were 180,000 Bugti based in Dera Bugti District.
 They are divided between the Rahija Bugti, Masori Bugti, Kalpar Bugti, Marehta Bugti and other sub-tribes. led the Bugti as Tumandar until his death in 2006.
 Talal Akbar Bugti was the tribal leader and President of the Jamhoori Watan Party from 2006 until his death in 2015.

 There are 98,000 Marri based in Kohlo district in 2008, who further divide themselves into Gazni Marri, Bejarani Marri, and Zarkon Marri.

 As of 2008 it was estimated that there were between eight and nine million Baloch people living in Afghanistan, Iran and Pakistan.
 They were subdivided between over 130 tribes.
 Some estimates put the figure at over 150 tribes, though estimates vary depending on how subtribes are counted.
 The tribes, known as taman, are led by a tribal chief, the tumandar.
 Subtribes, known as paras, are led by a muqaddam.

 The Baloch holds a significant place in the history of Sindh.
 The Talpur, originally a Baloch tribe, ruled Sindh from 1783 to 1843.
-A significant population in sindh have Baloch root according unofficial estimates at about 4 million.
+A significant population in sindh have Baloch roots with unofficial estimates placing the number at about 4 million.